hydrusnetwork/hydrus/docs/running_from_source.md

         Then, later, when you do the `git clone https://github.com/hydrusnetwork/hydrus` line, you will need to run `git checkout tags/v578`, which will rewind you to that point in time.

         I can't promise anything though.
 The requirements.txt isn't perfect, and something else may break in future!
-You may like to think about setting up a Linux instance.
+You may like to think about moving to Linux.

-    If you do not know that you have Python, you probably do not.
+    If you do not know if you have Python, you probably do not.
 Let's check--right-click on any folder and select 'open in terminal' and copy/paste the following:

     `python --version`

     If you get some nice python version information, you have python.
 Hydrus should be fine with Python 3.10-3.13.
-If you are on an even newer python, that may be ok, but select the 'advanced' setup later on and choose the '(t)est' options.
+If you are on 3.14+, that may be ok, but select the 'advanced' setup later on and choose the '(t)est' options.
 If you are stuck on something older, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).

     If you don't have python, we need to get it.
 Try 3.12 [here](https://www.python.org/downloads/windows/).
 During the install process, make sure it has something like 'Add Python to PATH' checked.
 This makes Python available everywhere in Windows.

-    Once it is installed, then, _after installation is totally complete_, open up a new terminal (It needs to be a new terminal to catch your updated PATH) and copy/paste the following:
+    Once it is installed, then, _after installation is totally complete_, open up a new terminal (It needs to be a new terminal to catch your now-updated PATH) and copy/paste the following:

     `python --version`
     `python -m pip --version`
     `python -m venv --help`

-    If all these lines produce good output (no errors), you are good to go!
+    If all these produce good output (no errors), you are good to go!

 === "Linux"